atuline/FastLED-Demos/README.md

 In addition to several standalone demos, I have included a display template as well as aalight and aainfra, which support multiple display sequences, a demo mode, keyboard, IR remote and updated pushbutton control.

-I have also included fht_log, which uses the Sparkfun MEMS microphone and the FHT (Fast Hartley Transform) library to respond to sound in the frequency domain.
+I have also included a few sound reactive sequences, most notably fht_log, which uses the Sparkfun MEMS microphone and the FHT (Fast Hartley Transform) library to respond to sound in the frequency domain.
 Very cool.